nestoca/jac/README.md

 ## Leveraging custom values

 You can use the `values` property of people and groups to store arbitrary key-value pairs.
-Those values can then be used programmatically via Infra-as-Code and other automated workflows.
+Those values can then be used programmatically in automated workflows.
+In the example [catalog](examples/catalog), streams have `resourceLabel` and `description` values (used while generating the html page) and people have a `githubUser` value.

 ## Prefixing group names with type